PERSOL HR DATA BANK in APAC

 - f.
 The worker/laborer is related by blood and or through marriage to another worker in the enterprise

 - g.
-The worker/laborer establishes, becomes a member of, and/or an administrator/official of a trade/labor union, or the worker/laborer carries out trade/labor union activities outside working hours or during working hours with permission by the entrepreneur, or according to that which has been stipulated in the individual work agreement, or the enterprise's rules and regulations, or the collective work agreement
+The worker/laborer establishes, becomes a member of, and/or an administrator/official of a trade/labor union, or the worker/laborer carries out trade/labor union activities outside working hours or during working hours with permission from the entrepreneur, or according to that which has been stipulated in the employment agreement, or the company regulations, or the collective labor agreement

 - h.
 The worker/laborer reports to the authorities a crime committed by the entrepreneur